 Active engagement in the career development process is a vital component of a student’s personal growth in college and future success as a lifelong learner, professional, and global citizen.
 SoHE career advisors help prepare students for life post-graduation through advising and integration of career readiness throughout our curriculum.

 To explore career development resources or schedule an appointment with a SoHE career advisor, visit Career Development.

 SCHOLARSHIPS AND OTHER FINANCIAL RESOURCES

 The School of Human Ecology awards many merit and need-based scholarships each year.
-The deadline to apply for scholarships is typically late in the fall semester.
+The deadline to apply for scholarships is typically late January.
 To be eligible for these awards, scholarship recipients must be registered as full-time SoHE students.